0niSec/astro-blog/src/content/blog/perfection.md

 We can fire up `Burp` and intercept the request to see what's going on and try some payloads from [HackTricks](https://book.hacktricks.xyz/pentesting-web/ssti-server-side-template-injection#erb-ruby).

 The way the form works is you only need to enter a single name, grade and weight in one row.
-The rest of the numeric fields can be 0 and the string fields can be anything. <mark>The form will only calculate the first row of data</mark>.
+The rest of the numeric fields can be 0 and the string fields can be anything. <u>The form will only calculate the first row of data</u>.
 The ERB payload we land on is:

 ```erb
 <%= File.open('/etc/passwd').read %>